sarikasurampudi/oml/oml-fun-on-adb/introduction/introduction.md

     * Get a model scoring endpoint
     * Perform singleton and mini-batch scoring using the scoring endpoint
     * Discover keywords and summaries for a text string using the Cognitive Text feature
+* Use OML Monitoring Services:
+    * Create a data monitor to monitor your data
+    * Create a model monitor to monitor your machine learning models

 ### Prerequisites